code-plant/experimental/README.md

 All `*.js` and `[!_]*.d.ts` files are excluded from Git and VS Code.
 Therefore, if you need to include a `.d.ts` file, make sure it starts with an underscore (e.g., `_declarations.d.ts`).

-If type error occurs because of residue `.d.ts` files, use command below:
+If type errors occur because of residual `.d.ts` files, use the command below:

 ```sh
 just clean